Jwiggiff/Jwiggiff/README.md

 # Hey there, I'm Josh! 👋 [![Visits Badge](https://badges.pufler.dev/visits/pujux/badge-it)](https://badges.pufler.dev)

 My name is Josh Friedman and I am a Computer Engineering & Innovation student from Toronto!
-Currently in my third year at Queen's University, I love creating innovative solutions to common problems and making fun projects on the side.
-You can check out some of my current and past projects below.
+I work with several startups and love making my own projects on the side.

 ## &#x1F6E0; What I work with